 When thinking about data as a raw material to spur radical transformations to people’s live experience – it is important to consider how this value is communicated.
 The use and sharing of personal data is human rights-parallel, and the ‘wrong’ kind of incentives or value articulation may commodify individuals data – which would not be theoretically dissimilar from commodifying individuals themselves.

-To address concerns of this nature, it is important to instil structural, technical and governance mechanisms within a cooperative that are rights-preserving.
+To address concerns of this nature, it is important to instill structural, technical, and governance mechanisms within a cooperative that are rights-preserving.
 Federated machine learning, for a technical example, is collaborative in its foundation and can help analyse data without taking it out of personal repositories.
-Synthetic databases and effective anonymisation serve a similar protection.
+Synthetic databases and effective anonymisation serve similar protection.

 ‘Who is the collective?’ : Decolonising data governance discourse